 About these scholarships

-The Forward Bound scholarship is available to Health Promotion MSc applicants from low or lower-middle income countries.
+The Forward Bound scholarship is available to Health Promotion MSc applicants from low or lower-middle income countries where similar postgraduate education opportunities are not available.
 It is intended to support health and other professionals who are employed or who volunteer in roles where they will be able to influence health promotion practice and policy on their return.

-- A full scholarship will fund course fees, travel costs, accommodation, visa, subsistence and health insurance for 12-months – equivalent to a cost of £25,000.
+The scholarship will fund course fees, travel costs, accommodation, visa, subsistence and health insurance for 12 months – equivalent to a cost of £25,000.

 Who is eligible?

-To be eligible for the Forward Bound Scholarship, you need to have been offered a place on the MSc Health Promotion course and be living and working in of the following countries:
+To be eligible for the Forward Bound scholarship award, you need to have been offered a place on the Health Promotion MSc course and be living and/or working in a low income or low-middle income country as defined by the World Bank.

-Applicants should normally be a paid health/public health professional.
+Applicants would normally be working in a professional capacity in health promotion or a public health role.
 In exceptional cases, applicants whose influence is through non-paid roles – for example, through voluntary agencies or through other health related work – may also be considered.

 How to apply

-The scholarship panel meets in June and the closing date for scholarship applications is 17:00 (GMT) on 10 June 2020.
-This means that course applications need to be received by 31 May.
+The scholarship panel meets in June.
+The closing date for scholarship applications is 31 May 2022 - this means that course applications need to be received before this date.